Frunza/enhanced-shell/README.md

 ssh root@myVM
 ls
 ```
-if you type `ssh` and press the up arroy key, you will get `ssh root@123.123.123.123` as autocomletion; pressing the up arrow key again will give you `ssh root@myVM`.
+if you type `ssh` and press the up arrow key, you will get `ssh root@123.123.123.123` as autocompletion; pressing the up arrow key again will give you `ssh root@myVM`.

 ```sh
 alias clear="tput reset && printf '\033[3J'"